sebsto/swift-bedrock-library/README.md

 var reply = try await bedrock.converse(with: builder)

 builder = try ConverseRequestBuilder(from: builder, with: reply)
-    .setPrompt("Where can I find those plants?")
+    .withPrompt("Where can I find those plants?")

 reply = try await bedrock.converse(with: builder)
 ```